-Pitched as ‘whiskey for rebels, rascals and raconteurs’, Dublin’s newest distillery has a clear aim; to make Irish whiskey cooler than it has even been.
+Okay, this might be more British Isles than Britain, but Dublin’s newest distillery was too good to leave out thanks to their crystal clear aim; to make Irish whiskey cooler than it has even been.
 And Liberties Distillery, found near the established Teeling Whiskey Distillery, doesn’t care about the heritage of its neighbours — it’s doing things its own wild and wayward way.

 The place itself is a sight to behold; all uplit stills and vivid red wood.
 It’s a fittingly devilish decor — the Liberties area of Dublin, originally established beyond the old city’s walls, was colloquially known as ‘hell’, and one of the best bottlings produced here is the rich, malty Oak Devil — named for the carved demon above the distillery’s arched doorway.

 Glasgow’s Clydeside Distillery is a bespoke scotch experience

 Whisky runs through Glasgow like the River Clyde itself.
 And the Clydeside Distillery is a celebration of the Scottish city’s lifeblood.
 Found at the Queen’s Dock, everything is done traditionally here: classic whisky-making techniques are employed to make exquisite new Clydeside Single Malt Scotch, and everything produced is distilled by hand.